Interstate 5

 Northbound Interstate 5 reaches Exit 729, Business Loop I-5/Dunsmuir Avenue to Old U.S. 99 and the city of Dunsmuir.
 Although Dunsmuir has its roots in the Union Pacific Railroad that passes through town, it is largely known today as a tourist destination, including its historic town center.
 Photo taken 03/31/05.

-The next exit along Interstate 5 north is Exit 730, Junction Business Loop I-5/U.S. 99 (Dunsmuir Avenue) to central Dunsmuir.
+Back on the freeway mainline, the next exit along Interstate 5 north is Exit 730, Business Loop I-5/U.S. 99 (Dunsmuir Avenue) to central Dunsmuir.
 Photo taken 03/31/05.

 Clouds began to form on Mount Shasta on this late spring day in anticipation of a storm that would impact the area on the next day.
 Photo taken 03/31/05.